Skip to Content

 4) It’s also a good idea to only try one new kind of plant at a time because if you tried several new plants in one day and you had a negative reaction to one of them, it would be harder to figure out which plant was the problem.

 5) And it’s best to only pick plants that are in areas where you know they are clean and haven’t been sprayed with any types of pesticides or other chemicals.
+It’s also best to avoid plants by roadsides because of possible contamination with toxins.

 Further Reading About Foraging for Edible Plants: